American Dreams: Season 1

-Season 2 (2003–04)
+Season 2

 Meg and Sam survive the riots unharmed, but the branch of Jack's store under Henry's management is destroyed.
 Gwen dies from cancer.
 JJ excels at boot camp and arrives in Vietnam.
 While on leave, he and Beth are reunited in Hawaii; they break up, but Beth soon learns she is pregnant with JJ's child, and she moves in with the Pryors.

 Helen discovers that there might be a possible surgical treatment for Will's paralysis, and the early part of the season deals with Will's medical treatment.
 By the end of the season, Will's leg braces have been removed and he is able to walk normally.

 Roxanne exchanges promise rings with boyfriend Lenny, and goes on tour with him before returning home.
 Later on, she dates Meg's ex-boyfriend, Luke.
 Meg dates a college boy, Drew, despite JJ and her father's strong dislike for him, but breaks it off when he ends up cheating on her.

 Sam wins a scholarship to the University of Pennsylvania.
 Jack decides to run for the City Council.
 In the season finale on April 4, 2004, Sam's cousin Nathan is drafted and opts to go to jail rather than serve in Vietnam.
 Also in that episode, JJ is caught in a fierce firefight, while Meg and Sam are arrested at a campus rally protesting the Vietnam war.

-Season 3 (2004–05)
+Season 3

 The arrests widen the communications gap between parents and children, and inspire Meg to lead additional protests.
 A strict new headmaster also fires Meg up.
 An injured JJ wakes up in an American military hospital, and learns of his forthcoming child; Beth refuses to accept JJ's offer of marriage.
 Roxanne, estranged from her mother, moves in with the Pryors.
 JJ gets recruited for special, somewhat mysterious duty for the US government.
 Jack wins an upset victory for the City Council.

 As Thanksgiving nears closer, JJ is captured by the Viet Cong.
 He and his sergeant escape, but are presumed missing in action (the sergeant is later found buried in a shallow grave).
 The Pryors learn of JJ's "Missing In Action" status just before Thanksgiving.

 Luke Foley returns to Philadelphia, and Roxanne, who moves out on her remarrying mother, moves in with him in a loft above the Vinyl Crocodile record store.

 On a commercial-free special episode that aired November 21, 2004, JJ returns home.
 At episode's end he glares harshly at his mother.
 In the next original episode, JJ becomes a Marine recruiter and suffers from post-traumatic flashbacks.
 He proposes to Beth.
-Beth and JJ are married on the January 23, 2005, episode.
 Helen becomes involved with a Catholic peace group.